 “What is it telling us, then, Tom?”

 I disconnected the call.
-My voice had broken, and I hadn’t realised just how much it had affected me, suddenly overcome with a great sadness.
+My voice had broken, and I hadn’t realized just how much it had affected me, suddenly overcome with great sadness.

 I didn’t go home.